astral-sh/rye/docs/guide/installation.md

     Note that you might need to restart your login session for this to take effect.

+There is a quite a bit to shims and their behavior.
+Make sure to [read up on shims](shims.md) to learn more.

 ## Updating Rye

 To update rye to the latest version you can use `rye` itself: